mrsdimain-pasig/Pasig-CTDMO/README.md

 # Pasig-CTDMO
-This repository has been created for hosting interactive maps created with qgis2web plugin by the City Transportation Development and Management Office of Pasig.
+This repository has been created for hosting interactive maps created using qgis2web plugin in QGIS, by the City Transportation Development and Management Office (CTDMO) of Pasig.